GoogleCloudPlatform/solutions-floating-ip-patterns-terraform/1-ilb-active-active/README.md

    Apply complete!
    ```

-You have now deployed the example implementation for the Active-active load balancing pattern.
+You have now deployed the example implementation for the active-active load balancing pattern.

 ## Testing your deployment
 1. In your browser, go to the [VM instances](https://console.cloud.google.com/compute/instances) page for your project in the Google Cloud Console
 1. In the list of virtual machine instances, click *SSH* in the row of the instance named `client`.
-   A separate window is opened that connects to the example client VM for this deployment.
+   A separate window opens that connects to the example client VM for this deployment.
 1. On the client VM, run:
    ```
    curl 10.100.3.1